kakatcy/pro-mern-book/README.md

 # Chapter notes
 ## Chapter 10: React Forms
 **Summary**
 In this chapter, Firstly, I compared the controlled and uncontrolled form components, and added apply button and reset button to control filters.
-Secondly, I created some React UI components such as <NumInput>, <DateInput> and <TextInput> which used for different types of data.
+Secondly, I created some React UI components such as NumInput, DateInput and TextInput, which used for different types of data.
 Lastly, I finished the CRUD paradigm by adding Update and Delete operation.
 I implemented update for a whole issue and also just change to states of issue.
 For the deletion part, I added a delete button and users can click it to delete the issue.

 Here is the screenshot of my program: